Epicalable/JARVIS/README.md

 2. a link to this repository from the user's 'Modified program' README file.

 It will be helpful for us as users will know it's original source and about our startup.
+Please also refer to LICENSE file for clarifications.
 THANK YOU FOR YOUR COOPERATION :-)